 So, what happens when a loved one passes away?
 How are you supposed to deal with the grief that encompasses your entire being while also taking care of everything that was their life?
 You’re expected to sort through their possessions, delve into the paperwork, close accounts, sell off anything of “value” and trash what’s not worth keeping.
 You’re supposed to know what to do and when to do it.

-But it’s hard to make decisions.
+But it’s hard to make decisions during a grieving process.
 It’s even harder to make decisions about a loved one who’s passed.
 They recommend not making any decisions for an entire year.
 Give yourself time to deal with the grief.
 But sometimes that’s not realistic.
 You have to sell the house or you need money from the estate to pay for medical bills.
 Or they lived with you and seeing their possessions every day is too much for you emotionally and physically draining on your person.

 When the day arrives that you decide it’s time to sort through their life, it’s beneficial to have someone there with you.
 Whether it’s a friend, an acquaintance, or a professional, having someone walk through it with you will benefit you.
 They can guide you through paperwork or hold your hand through the memories.
 They can keep you focused on the task and not so much on the emotions.
 We all know how we’ll sit and read letter after letter and before we know it, 3 hours have gone by and we haven’t moved past the first box.
 Bring a friend.